 - Sometimes wanted to reduce or stop your drinking, or tried to, but couldn’t?

-- Been arrested, held at a police station, or had any other legal problems associated with your drinking?
+- Been arrested, held at a police station, or had any other legal problems linked with your drinking?

 - Sometimes done things during or after drinking that were dangerous.
 Things such as driving, operating machinery, boating, swimming, using power tools, having unsafe sex, or walking in a dangerous area?